Diversity & Inclusion Council

 Meet the D&I Council Members

 Hello!
-I am a fifth year in the Biomedical & Biological Sciences PhD program.
+I am a Biomedical & Biological Sciences PhD candidate in the Wagner Lab.
 My love for animals attracted me to veterinary immunology and virology.
 The current focus of my research in Dr. Bettina Wagner’s lab, is the host immune response to Equine Herpesvirus-1, more specifically elucidating the antiviral mechanisms utilized by EHV-1 specific antibodies to protect host cells.

 Prior to graduate school enrollment, I earned a BS in General Biology from Trinity Washington University and completed Virginia Tech PREP, Post Baccalaureate Program.
 I am a proud native Washingtonian, originally from Washington, DC.
 In my spare time, I enjoy reading, arts/crafts, singing, exercising, gaming, cooking, and watching movies.

 Hi everyone!
-My name is Karla and I’m part of Dr. Cynthia Leifer’s lab.
-I work on understanding how cancer derived extracellular vesicles modulate immune responses in macrophages.
+My name is Karla and I completed my PhD in Biomedical and Biological Sciences degree in Dr. Cynthia Leifer’s lab.
+I worked on understanding how cancer derived extracellular vesicles modulate immune responses in macrophages.
 I’m a first-generation college student from San Diego, California and I earned my undergraduate degree in Integrative Biology at the University of California, Berkeley.
-In my free time, I enjoy reading short stories, learning different recipes to try with my friends, and exploring around Ithaca.
+In my free time, I enjoy reading short stories, learning different recipes to try with my friends, and exploring the Ithaca area.

 Hi everyone!
-I am currently a fifth-year student in the Molecular & Cellular Medicine program and a member of the Lujan Lab in the Division of Nutritional Sciences.
+I am a graduate of the Biomedical and Biological Sciences PhD program.
+My research was completed under the mentorship of the Lujan Lab in the Division of Nutritional Sciences.
 My research interests relate to reproductive health, specifically the development of novel detection methods for gynecological disorders.
 I grew up mostly on the West Coast, having spent most of my childhood in northern California and doing my undergraduate degree at the University of British Columbia in Vancouver, Canada.

 In my free time, I love making art, staying fit through outdoor activities and watching anime!
 Through my own personal experiences in graduate school, I hope to improve the accessibility of on-campus and off-campus resources for students, promote a more inclusive space for students of different backgrounds and help students navigate their graduate degree journey with a focus on personal wellbeing and growth.

-I am currently a fifth-year graduate student in the field of Biomedical and Biological Sciences (BBS) with a co-mentorship between Dr. Charles Danko and Dr. Praveen Sethupathy.
+I obtained my PhD in Biomedical and Biological Sciences (BBS) with a co-mentorship between Dr. Charles Danko and Dr. Praveen Sethupathy.
 Prior to coming to Cornell, I earned my B.S. from the University of North Carolina at Chapel Hill.
 My current research focuses on investigating the gene regulatory mechanism utilized in colorectal cancer.
 Specifically, I am looking at how these mechanisms can vary when comparing different primary patient samples and various model systems.
 Outside of the lab I enjoy a bit of running, watching college sports, getting involved in science outreach, and watching movies.